Sara Wong

 About me

-Sara’s teaching related to qualitative field methods was awarded an LSE Summer School Class Teacher Award.
-Her paper “Towards an anticolonial aesthetic politics: surrealist praxis & epistemic refusal” was awarded BISA’s Colonial, Postcolonial and Decolonial (CPD) ECR Runner Up Prize.
+Sara’s teaching related to qualitative field methods was awarded an LSE Summer School Class Teacher Award and she was also a recipient of a Highly Commended Class Teacher Award for her teaching on International Political Theory.
+Her paper “Towards an anticolonial aesthetic politics: surrealist praxis & epistemic refusal” was awarded BISA’s Colonial, Postcolonial and Decolonial (CPD) 2024 ECR Runner Up Prize.

-Sara is a co-organiser for the Doing International Political Sociology (IPS) London PhD Seminar Series from 2023-2024.
+Sara was a PhD co-organiser for the Doing International Political Sociology (IPS) London PhD Seminar Series from 2023-2024.
 She also served as Deputy Editor of Millennium: Journal of International Studies, Vol 52.
 Her doctoral research is supported by the Arts and Humanities Research Council’s LAHP Doctoral Training Partnership

 Research topic